Full time BSc (Hons) Biology with optional placement and the possibility of proceeding to complete an MBiolSci depending on academic performance.

-For their own protection and that of others, students who undertake their placement or project which will involve working in a clinical setting or using unfixed human biological samples such as blood, will be required to undertake an occupational health screening and a vaccinations programme.
+Students who undertake a placement or project involving work in a clinical setting or using unfixed human biological samples such as blood, will be required to undertake an occupational health screening and a vaccinations programme.
 Those working with animals may be required to receive a tetanus vaccination.

-Should you require health screening and vaccinations, the cost will be approximately £35 - £155, depending on the vaccinations required.
+Should you require health screening and vaccinations the cost will be approx. £35 - 155 depending on the vaccinations required.

 We aim to provide students with the learning materials needed to support their studies.
 Our libraries are a valuable resource with an extensive collection of books and journals as well as first-class facilities and IT equipment.
 Computer suites and free wifi is also available on each of the campuses.

 There will be some additional costs to being a student which cannot be itemised and these will be different for each student.
 You may choose to purchase your own textbooks and course materials or prefer your own computer and software.
 Printing and binding may also be required.
 There are additional fees for graduation ceremonies, examination resits and library fines.
 Additional costs vary from course to course.

 Students choosing a period of paid work placement or study abroad as part of their course should be aware that there may be additional travel and living costs as well as tuition fees.